Key Points for a Happy Mom Life

 Weekday mornings were terrible at our house last year.
 Going from one elementary school dweller to two was an adjustment.
 Especially since my kindergartener is NOT a morning person.

-It feels good to give them all big hugs, and we’re starting our school rush in an entirely different fashion.
+Now, it feels good to give them all big hugs, and we’re starting our school rush in an entirely different fashion.

 How can you start the morning in a positive way?
 Play for five minutes.
 Send a lunch note.
 Have a dance party.
 Tell them you love them.